HeshanKarunaratne/aws/README.md

 47 .
 AWS Amplify DataStore
 - DataStore with Amplify is a powerful combination that provides a seamless way to handle data synchronization and offline functionality in your applications
+- When testing locally all the data is saved in Indexed DB

 #AWS Theories